We provide a Sense of Security from financial hardship while enhancing the quality of life for Colorado breast cancer patients in treatment.

 Have more questions?
 Visit our Program FAQ's page

-In 1996, while in the midst of treatment for her second diagnosis of breast cancer--a terminal diagnosis--Donna Rogers told Vicki Tosher, friend and breast cancer survivor, she would not have money for living expenses for a twelve-week period.
+In 1996, while in the midst of treatment for her second diagnosis of breast cancer--a terminal diagnosis--Donna Rogers told Vicki Tosher, her friend and a breast cancer survivor, that she would not have money for living expenses for a twelve-week period.
 Some people told Donna to sell her home, an idea Donna and Vicki found absurd.
 Patients recovering from cancer treatment should not be forced to abandon the only place they feel safe and secure; their home.

 Through the support of co-workers who donated personal leave time and family who donated funds, Donna remained in her home until, at the age of 53, she lost her battle with the disease.

-In March 2000, Sense of Security incorporated in the State of Colorado and in June 2000 we applied for 501(c)3 tax-exemption status from the Internal Revenue Service.
+In March 2000, Sense of Security incorporated in the State of Colorado and in June 2000 applied for 501(c)3 tax-exemption status from the Internal Revenue Service.
 Despite not having this important designation, the new organization received multiple donations from people across the country who felt strongly about our work.

 In recognition of these donations, Sense of Security advertised its services across the Front Range and began accepting applications in August of that year for the Sustained Assistance Program, our only program service.
 In September we served our first two grantees.
-The IRS granted 501(c)3 tax-exemption status in October 2000 and we began our work.
+The IRS granted 501(c)3 tax-exemption status in October 2000 and we began our work "officially."

 Our volunteer Board of Directors dedicates their time and energy to governing and fundraising for the organization for today and planning for the future.